gcwioro/vite-plugin-vue-i18n-typescript/docs/cli.md

 ## Installation

-The CLI comes bundled with the package:
+The CLI comes bundled with the package and is exposed as the `i18n-typescript` executable (available when the package is installed locally).

 ```bash
 npm install -D vite-plugin-vue-i18n-typescript